kedro-org/kedro-viz/docs/source/preview_datasets.md

 # Preview datasets in Kedro-Viz

 To provide users with a glimpse of their datasets within a Kedro project, Kedro-Viz offers a preview feature.
 This feature was introduced in Kedro-Viz version 6.3.0 and expanded upon in version 8.0.0.
-Initially, it supported `CSVDatasets` and `ExcelDatasets`, and was later extended to encompass additional dataset types such as `PlotlyDatasets` and image datasets like `MatplotlibWriter`.
+Initially, it supported `CSVDataset` and `ExcelDataset`, and was later extended to encompass additional dataset types such as `PlotlyDataset` and image datasets like `MatplotlibWriter`.

 Currently, Kedro-Viz supports four types of previews: